grandmastr/dns-server/README.md

 ## Introduction

 This is a simple DNS written in Node.js.
-It is intended to be used as a local DNS server for your network.
-It is not a full DNS server, but it is capable of resolving a few basic DNS queries (A, AAAA, CNAME, PTR, TXT, and MX).
-It is also capable of forwarding queries to another DNS server (such as your ISP's DNS server).
-It is not intended to be used as a public DNS server.
+It is intended to be used as a local DNS for your network.
+It is not a full DNS, but it is capable of resolving a few basic DNS queries (A, AAAA, CNAME, PTR, TXT, and MX).
+It is also capable of forwarding queries to another DNS (such as your ISP's DNS).
+It is not intended to be used as a public DNS.

 ### Installation

-To install the DNS server, you must first install Node.js.
+To install the DNS, you must first install Node.js.
 You can download Node.js from [nodejs.org](https://nodejs.org/).
 Once Node.js is installed, clone the repo.

 ### Functionality overview

-The DNS server is capable of resolving a few basic DNS queries (A, AAAA, CNAME, PTR, TXT, and MX).
-It is also capable of forwarding queries to another DNS server (such as your ISP's DNS server).
+The DNS is capable of resolving a few basic DNS queries (A, AAAA, CNAME, PTR, TXT, and MX).
+It is also capable of forwarding queries to another DNS (such as your ISP's DNS).
 It is not intended to be used as a public DNS This server currently handles DNS headers and questions, with a focus on:

 - Header Parsing: